 I also received one of the best massages of my life while on this street, all for a cost of 5,000 kyat, or $4 USD.

-In my opinion, 2 days/1 night would be plenty of time to spend in Yangon.
+In my opinion, 2 days/1 night would be enough time in Yangon.
 You could take a night bus to your next destination to save a night’s accommodation.

 The Temples of Bagan-